 Risk is about how likely it is that an investment will fluctuate in value over time.
 The level of risk varies between investment funds.
-Whilst historically over the longer term shares and bonds have been seen to outstrip the returns expected from a bank or building society account, potential investors should consider the following risk factors before investing in an investment fund such as the Trust.
+Potential investors should consider the following risk factors before investing in an investment fund such as the Trust.